 Leopold Strobl

-Attending the Gugging workshop (Austria) for the past ten years, he finds in creation a comfort and redemption, a way to keep his mental demons at bay.
-His small-format colored pencil drawings, crafted on landscape photographs found in newspapers, are similar to magnetic portals.
-Graphite contaminates the scenery as if to reveal its strangeness.
-Present in the collections of the MoMa (New York) since 2018, his work was presented the following year in the exhibition Photo Brut at the Rencontres de la Photographie d’Arles.
+Leopold Strobl has been part of Gugging (Austria) for the last ten years, finding comfort and redemption in art, a way of holding his mental demons off.
+He draws with colored pencil on small-format.
+Crafted on landscape photographs found in newspapers, his drawings are similar to magnetic portals.
+Strobl is part of the Museum Of Modern Art (New York) collections since 2018, his work was presented the following year in the exhibition Photo | Brut at the Rencontres d’Arles.

 Today, Leopold Strobl is married and lives in Lower Austria.
 “I have to do it day and night… paint the green of the sky,” he affirms when asked how he feels while making his drawings.